Uchiyama Japanese paper Uchiyama gami

 What is Uchiyama Japanese paper ?

-It is said that Kichiemon HAGIWARA learned papermaking techniques in the former Mino Province in the early Edo period, and upon returning to his home in Uchiyama Village began a papermaking business.
-At that time, paper mulberry, the single raw material of Uchiyama Gami, grew naturally in the local mountains and being easy to collect helped spread papermaking production throughout the region.
-Land tax accounts of Takai and Minochi countries of the former Shinano Province in the mid-Edo period indicate that the papermaking industry in Uchiyama Village was subject to taxation.
-Since Oku-shinano is a snowy area, production of Uchiyama Gami gradually took root in the region as a subsidiary industry for winter.
-Uchiyama Gami fetched a high price in the neighboring county of Echigo, and was a valuable source of cash income.
-During the Meiji period, new techniques and mechanization improved the production method.
-At its peak, there were 1,354 raw material suppliers, 1,130 makers, and 175 distributors.
-Later, the industry declined due to the spread of mass produced Western-style paper.
-Gradually because of its hand-made nature the number of producers dropped and today only a few makers are left upholding the traditional papermaking techniques.
+Uchiyama Gami is handmade Japanese paper thought to have originated in the village of Uchiyama, Shinano province (now Nagano prefecture).
+During the early Edo period (1603-1868), a man named Kiuemon HAGIWARA learned papermaking techniques in Mino province (now Gifu prefecture) and began a papermaking business upon returning to his home in Uchiyama.
+This is thought to be the origin of this paper.
+At that time, the raw material of Uchiyama Gami, paper mulberry, naturally grew in the local mountains and was easy to collect, which helped spread production throughout the region.
+Land tax accounts of the Shinano province from the mid-Edo period indicate that the papermaking industry in Uchiyama was subject to taxation.
+Since Oku-shinano is a snowy area, production of Uchiyama Gami gradually took root in the region as a wintertime side job.
+As the paper fetched a high price in the neighboring county of Echigo, it became a valuable cash income source.
+During the Meiji period (1868-1912), new techniques and mechanization improved production methods.
+At its peak, there were 1354 material suppliers, 1130 producers, and 175 distributors.
+Later, the industry declined due to the spread of mass produced machine-made paper.
+Because of its low production efficiency due to its hand-made nature, the number of artisans gradually dropped.
+Today, the few workshops that are left preserve the traditional papermaking techniques of Uchiyama Gami.

 General Production Process

 Paper mulberry, a member of the mulberry family, was often found growing near fields of rice or crops.
 In comparison with other plants used for papermaking in Japan, paper mulberry has long and strong fibers.
 The plant is cut from the root during November and December when it sheds its leaves.